 During the second visit to the cafe a month later, the worker wants to eat four burgers.
 After paying $6 for the first veggie burger, they decide that the second burger is only worth $5 because they don’t feel so hungry anymore.
 After they eat the second one, they would only pay $2 for each next burger.

 Total utility (2) = $6 + $5 + $2 + $2 + $2 = $17.

 Let’s find the total utility difference = $17 - $10 = $7.

 Quality of items difference = 5 - 2 = 3.

 Marginal utility = 7 / 3 = 2.3.

-So, the marginal utility shows the level of satisfaction a customer can obtain from consuming an additional product or service.
-A consumer stops buying additional products when the price is higher than the marginal utility.
+Hence, the marginal utility shows the level of satisfaction a customer can obtain from consuming an additional product or service.
+A consumer stops buying additional products when the price is higher than their marginal utility.

-- This article defines the term, provides readers with types and examples.
+- This article defines the term and provides readers with types and examples.